CI/CD Workflows

 How it works:

-2. Workflow assumes the IAM role using the JWT
+2. Workflow assumes IAM role using JWT

-3. AWS validates the token against the OIDC provider
+3. AWS validates token against OIDC provider

 4. AWS STS returns temporary credentials